 The game is positioned in a very large time frame after the Great Mending of Dominaria and before the Hour of Devastation on Amonkhet, which allows it to be able to range a lot between the different plots and the different expansions of Magic being able to take many elements between those mentioned in the more than 25 years of Magic: The Gathering history.

-During the adventure we will get to know other Planeswalkers in the history of Magic (both Nissa Revane and Ral Zarek have already been presented but there may be still others) or we will be able to confront Josu Vess (brother of Planeswalker Liliana Vess) or with other iconic creatures of the world of Magic, all by collecting artifacts and magical items of incredible power.
+During the adventure, we will get to know other Planeswalkers in the history of Magic (both Nissa Revane and Ral Zarek have already been presented but there may be still others) or we will be able to confront Josu Vess (brother of Planeswalker Liliana Vess) or with other iconic creatures of the world of Magic, all by collecting artefacts and magical items of incredible power.

-The artifacts and magical equipment will in fact have a great role in the narrative as well as will have a great role in the customization of our character and will help him to enhance the basic traits of the 5 classes available.
+The artefacts and magical equipment will have a great role in the narrative as well as will have a great role in the customization of our character and will help him to enhance the basic traits of the 5 classes available.

 The equipment can belong to one of the four different rarities also present in the paper Magic game, that is, they will be Common, Uncommon, Rare or Mythic Rare.

-In addition to this it will be possible to collect the Artifacts and use them to further enhance the character.
-For the Artifacts we will have 6 other slots available (3 for minor artifacts, 2 for major artifacts and a slot for a Legendary item) with which to structure the character and customize it according to your personal style.
+In addition to this, it will be possible to collect the Artifacts and use them to further enhance the character.
+For the Artifacts, we will have 6 other slots available (3 for minor artefacts, 2 for major artefacts and a slot for a Legendary item) with which to structure the character and customize it according to your style.

-As if all this were not already more than enough to customize your character to the maximum according to your personal taste, we will also have the opportunity to change the aesthetic appearance of our character by changing the hair, the color of the eyes and his clothing both in form than in color.
+As if all this were not already more than enough to customize your character to the maximum according to your taste, we will also have the opportunity to change the aesthetic appearance of our character by changing the hair, the colour of the eyes and his clothing both in form than in colour.

 There are over 170 different spells that can be collected during our adventure and, as the game is still in Beta, we don't rule out the possibility that they can be increased further in the future with the official launch of the game or through expansions or DLCs.